Richard P. Strong: Biography

 Richard P. Strong was born in Fort Monroe, Virginia on March 18, 1872.
 He was educated at the Hopkins School, graduated from Yale University in 1893, and earned his medical degree at Johns Hopkins University in 1897.

 He married Agnes Leas on January 1, 1916.

 He died in Boston on July 4, 1948.

 Bilibid vaccine trials

 Strong, while the head of the Bureau of Laboratories in Manila, carried out vaccine trials at the Philippine Bilibid Prison.
 During one of the experimental trials in 1906, twenty-four prisoners were injected, without their consent, with a cholera vaccine that was contaminated with bubonic plague.
-The prisoners became ill with bubonic plague and 13 died.
+The prisoners contracted bubonic plague, and 13 died.